FEDERATION OF ASSOCIATIONS OF FORMER INTERNATIONAL CIVIL SERVANTS

-The bureau of the Federation is composed of a President, seven Vice-Presidents, a Secretary and a Treasurer, elected for one year by the Council.
-The 47th session of the Council, held in July 2018, elected the following officers:
+The bureau of the Federation is composed of a President, five Vice-Presidents, a Secretary and a Treasurer, elected for one year by the Council.
+The 50th session of the Council, held in July 2021, elected the following officers:

 President: Marco Breschi,